ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 # Catalogs management CLI plug-in
 {: #manage-catalogs-plugin}

-The {{site.data.keyword.cloud}} catalogs management command-line interface (CLI) provides extra capabilities for working with products in the {{site.data.keyword.cloud_notm}} catalog and the private catalogs in your account.
+The {{site.data.keyword.cloud}} catalogs management command-line interface (CLI) provides additional capabilities for working with products in the {{site.data.keyword.cloud_notm}} catalog and the private catalogs in your account.
 You can use this CLI plug-in to manage your private catalogs, onboard private software products, and manage catalog visibility between the public catalog and your private catalogs.
 {: shortdesc}

 ## Before you begin